 Completed his PhD from the Swiss Tropical and Public Health Institute of the University of Basel 2011.
 He is an enthusiastic researcher and academic in the social and public health sciences.
-Mirgissa has published over 60 peer reviewed scientific papers in reputable journals.
+Mirgissa has published over 60 peer-reviewed scientific papers in reputable journals.
 He also wrote book chapters and policy briefs.
-Particular, emphasis of his scientific works are maternal and adolescent-youth health; HIV/AIDS, skin diseases, cervical cancer on the one hand and urban and pastoral health on the other.
-Currently Mirgissa is an Associate Professor of Public Health at the School of Public Health with his proactive focus in the areas of Social and Behavioral Health.
-Mirgissa has received various awards and recognitions not only from his academic work but also his community services.
-He is PI and CO-PI of various research projects and is an Editor In Chief of the Ethiopian Journal of Health Development, a pioneer peer reviewed scientific journal in Ethiopia.
+Particular, the emphasis of his scientific works are maternal and adolescent-youth health; HIV/AIDS, skin diseases, cervical cancer on the one hand, and urban and pastoral health on the other.
+Currently, Mirgissa is an Associate Professor of Public Health at the School of Public Health with his proactive focus in the areas of Social and Behavioral Health.
+Mirgissa has received various awards and recognitions not only for his academic work but also for his community services.
+He is PI and CO-PI of various research projects and is an Editor In Chief of the Ethiopian Journal of Health Development, a pioneer peer-reviewed scientific journal in Ethiopia.

 Completed her PhD in Public Health from the Centre for International Health, University of Bergen, Norway in 2009 and a one-year postdoctoral fellowship in 2011 from Emory Rollins School of Public Health, Atlanta, USA.
-Dr. Mitike served Addis Ababa University at different levels since 2002 and currently she is the VP for Research and Technology Transfer.
-Focusing on continuum of adolescent, maternal and child health, she has published more than 50 scientific articles in peer reviewed journals.
+Dr. Mitike served Addis Ababa University at different levels since 2002 and currently, she is the VP for Research and Technology Transfer.
+Focusing on the continuum of adolescent, maternal, and child health, she has published more than 50 scientific articles in peer-reviewed journals.
 Dr. Mitike is an Associate Professor at the School of Public Health, Addis Ababa University.
-Apart from her regular teaching and research work, she is participating in different community services where she is currently the President of Ethiopian Public Health Association and chairing several academic boards.
+Apart from her regular teaching and research work, she is participating in different community services where she is currently the President of the Ethiopian Public Health Association and chairing several academic boards.
 She is also a fellow of the Ethiopian Academy of Sciences.

 Dr. Solomon is an Associate Professor at the Addis Ababa University in the School of Public Health, Department of Reproductive Health and Health Service Management.
-His research background includes, reproductive health/family planning, and potential use of mobile phone-based applications to improve maternity service utilization and phone-based largescale data collection on wide range of public health issues.
+His research background includes reproductive health/family planning, and potential use of mobile phone-based applications to improve maternity service utilization, and phone-based largescale data collection on a wide range of public health issues.

-Completed here graduated studies in Sweden in 2004 and her PhD from the University of Bergen in Norway.
-With extensive experience in clinical care, and public health research she has published more than 20 articles in peer reviewed journals.
-She is a PI and Co-PI of several researches and has secured competitive grants from Meltzer foundation, Bill and Melinda Gates Foundation and the World bank.
+Completed her graduate studies in Sweden in 2004 and her PhD from the University of Bergen in Norway.
+With extensive experience in clinical care, and public health research she has published more than 20 articles in peer-reviewed journals.
+She is a PI and Co-PI of several types of research and has secured competitive grants from Meltzer Foundation, Bill and Melinda Gates Foundation, and the World bank.
 She has also received several research awards.
 Currently, Alemnesh Hailemariam Mirkuzie is a senior public health researcher and coordinator of the National Data Management Center for Health at the Ethiopian Public Health Institute (EPHI).
 She is also an affiliate assistant professor at the University of Washington and a research associate at the University of Bergen in Norway.

 Dr. Sudip Chakraborty

-Completed his PhD in Chemical Engineering, Materials and Pharmaceutical Sciences from University of Calabria, Italy in 2011.
-He is ASN-full professor at University of Calabria, Italy, a visiting researcher at Massachusetts Institute of Technology (MIT), Boston, USA.
-With a vast experience of editorial activities Dr. Chakraborty is serving EJHD as Associate Editor.
+Completed his PhD in Chemical Engineering, Materials and Pharmaceutical Sciences from the University of Calabria, Italy in 2011.
+He is ASN-full professor at the University of Calabria, Italy, a visiting researcher at Massachusetts Institute of Technology (MIT), Boston, USA.
+With vast experience in editorial activities, Dr. Chakraborty is serving EJHD as Associate Editor.
 Published more than 120 research publications and numerous Plenary/Keynote lectures around the world.
 Dr. Sudip has keen interest in research focusing on Environmental and Occupational health, nanomedicines, Cancer medicines, Drug delivery, Biotechnology, Pharmaceutical contaminants